Rollout event-triggered control: reconciling event- and time-triggered control: Introduction

-An alternative method for control and transmission scheduling, geared towards incorporating a prespecified TS, is rollout ETC. In contrast to classical ETC, which typically admits an \emph{explicitly} defined control and trigger law to determine when a transmission should take place, therein the control and trigger law is \emph{implicitly} defined through the solution to an optimal control problem (OCP).
+An alternative method for control and transmission scheduling, geared towards incorporating a prespecified TS, is rollout ETC. Prior work on this method has considered transmission scheduling for the controller-actuator channel \cite{Antunes14,Gommans17,Peters16} as well as for the sensor-controller channel \cite{Koegel19,Rosenthal18}.
+In contrast to classical ETC, which typically admits an \emph{explicitly} defined control and trigger law to determine when a transmission should take place, in rollout ETC the control and trigger law is \emph{implicitly} defined through the solution to an optimal control problem (OCP).
 At periodic sampling time instants, rollout ETC measures the current state of the control system and solves the OCP, which amounts to scheduling future transmissions according to the TS and computing the corresponding control updates so that control performance over a finite prediction horizon is maximized.
-The transmission decision and control applied in closed loop are then given by the first part of the optimized transmission schedule and input trajectory.
-By virtue of this repeated open-loop optimization scheme, explicit constraints on the transmission schedule as well as on the state and input can be considered.
+The transmission decision and control applied in closed loop are then the first part of the optimized transmission schedule and input trajectory.
+By virtue of this repeated open-loop optimization, explicit constraints on the transmission schedule as well as on the state and input can be considered.

-The main idea of rollout ETC was originally presented in \cite{Antunes14,Gommans17}, which considered a so-called window-based TS.
+To date, the literature on rollout ETC was mainly concerned with the so-called window-based TS \cite{Antunes14,Gommans17,Koegel19,Rosenthal18}.
 This type of TS subdivides the timeline into disjoint windows of a certain length and allows a fixed number of transmissions in each one of them.
 The literature on computer networks offers another type of TS, namely the token bucket TS \cite{Tanenbaum11}, which is based on an analogy to a bucket containing tokens.
 The current filling level of the bucket determines whether a transmission, which would reduce the bucket level by a certain amount of tokens, is allowed or not.
 The token bucket TS provides more flexibility for control than the window-based TS, since tokens can be saved in the bucket by triggering few transmissions, and then spent later in a burst of transmissions.